- WEEK 10 -

 A way for people to schedule appointments, and

 An email list

 Notice I didn’t say a website?

 An email list is important.
 It gives you independence from social media platforms.
 (Facebook is a tool, you have an account with rules, if you ever break those rules or FB thinks you do, you could be suspended or removed.)

-Note, in the US you are required to have a service to email your customers.
+Note, in the US you are required to have a service to manage your customer email.

 Social media management tool like Meet Edgar or CoSchedule to leverage your time and energy.